-And of course, technology is continuously adding new customs, how and when to text and when to make a REAL phone call (basically never, unless either you or someone near you needs help!).
+And of course, technology is continuously adding new customs.
+For example, how and when to text, and when to make a REAL phone call (basically never, unless either you or someone near you needs help!).

 Hawaiian customs have become part of the fabric of life for both long-term residents and Native Hawaiians alike.
 Let’s discover a few customs of the State of Hawai’i and learn a little more about this vibrant, multicultural land of beauty.